ItzGuled/weather-dashboard/README.md

 ## The Motivation

 This challenge was a catalyst in terms of honing my skills in API's.
-I got to learn how to pick data from JSON and append it to the screen.
+I got to learn how to pick data from JSON and append it to the DOM.
 Overall, this has given me hindsight to the potential of what you can truly create.

 ## Challenges